fmatthew40/employee-tracker/README.md

  If you are interested in trying this application out, you can install MySQL, Inquirer, and console.table.
 You will need to run the db file, schema file and the seeds file.

  ## Usage
  The project's intended use is to use the terminal to run an employee tracker that holds data.
+This project will display employee data.

  ## Contributing
  Contributions are not being accepted at this time.